ehawb/diss/README.md

 # dissertation_public
 # About this repository
 My name is Emily Hawboldt.
-This GitHub repository contains code to accompany my dissertation, "My Dissertation."
-I am a mathematician who occasionally uses programming to solve problems, so I ask readers to keep that in mind as they use my code.
+This GitHub repository contains code to accompany my dissertation, "A machine learning approach to constructing Ramsey graphs leads to the Trahtenbrot-Zykov problem."
+I am a mathematician who occasionally uses programming to solve problems, so I ask folks to keep that in mind as they use my code.
 I make no guaranteees that the code presented here is completely polished and error-free, and I welcome feedback that more experienced programmers might like to share with me.
-I currently teach middle school mathematics but would like to continue working on other projects in programming and mathematics as time allows.

 ## Chapter 3 stuff